sagemath/trac_to_gh/Issue 773.md

 # Issue 773: SAGE drops . from path

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/773

 Original creator: was